Managing Mailbox Retention and Archiving Policies in Microsoft 365

 Policy conflict resolution rules (courtesy of Microsoft)

-As you can see, building a set of retention policies that really work for your business and don’t unintentionally cause problems is a project for the whole business, working out exactly what’s needed across different workloads rather than the job of a “click-happy” IT administrator.
+As you can see, building a set of retention policies that really work for your business and don’t unintentionally cause problems is a project for the whole business, working out exactly what’s needed across different workloads, rather than the job of a “click-happy” IT administrator.

 Archive Mailbox

-If you need more mailbox storage, one option is to enable online archiving, which provides another 50 GB mailbox for the Business plans and an unlimited (see below) mailbox for the Enterprise plans.
-There are some limitations to this “extra” mailbox: it can only be accessed online, and it’s never synchronized to your offline (OST) file in Outlook.
+If you need more mailbox storage one option is to enable online archiving which provides another 50 GB mailbox for the Business plans and an unlimited (see below) mailbox for the Enterprise plans.
+There are some limitations on this “extra” mailbox, it can only be accessed online, and it’s never synchronized to your offline (OST) file in Outlook.
+When you search for content you must select “all mailboxes” to see matches in your archive mailbox.
+ActiveSync and the Outlook client on Android and iOS can’t see the archive mailbox and users may need to manually decide what to store in which location (unless you’ve set up your policies correctly).

-For those that really need it and are on E3 or E5 licensing, you can also enable auto-expanding archives, which will ensure that as you use up space in an online archive mailbox, additional mailboxes will be created behind the scenes to provide effectively unlimited archival storage.
+For those that really need it and are on E3 or E5 licensing you can also enable auto-expanding archives which will ensure that as you use up space in an online archive mailbox, additional mailboxes will be created behind the scenes to provide effectively unlimited archival storage.

-To enable archive mailboxes, go to the Security & Compliance Center, click “Information Governance,” and then click the “Archive tab.”
+To enable archive mailboxes, go to Security & Compliance Center, click on Information governance, and the Archive tab.

 The Archive tab, Microsoft 365